Skip to content

 )

-// A custom clear tool with a playful output.
+// A custom clear tool with real logic using the invocation context.

 }